Sashquash/redirect_block_URL/README.md

 # redirect_block_URL

 A basic python program that can redirect or block URLs locally on your PC.
-This should work on Unix OS.
+This should work on all Unix OS systems.

 ## How it works

-This will add entries to the /etc/hosts files that will either redirect or block a given website.
+The program will add entries to the /etc/hosts file that will either redirect or block a given website.
 This will need sudo privilege be aware of that.
 Also for redirecting a URL the code snipped needs a working internet connection.

 ## Usage